Stanisław Lorentz: Life

 Born in Radom, Lorentz moved to Warsaw where he studied Philosophy and History of Art at Warsaw University.
-In 1924 he defended his doctoral thesis (a monograph of Ephraim Szreger - Warsaw architect of the Age of Enlightenment).
-He moved to Vilnius in 1929, where he worked as the Art conservation officer in the regions of Vilnius (e.g. protection of the ruins of Peninsula Castle in Trakai) and Novogrodek as well as lectured at the Stefan Batory University in Wilno (then in Poland, now Vilnius in Lithuania).
+In 1924 he defended his doctoral thesis (a monograph on Efraim Szreger - Warsaw architect of the Polish Enlightenment).
+He moved to Wilno (then located in Poland) in 1929, where he worked as the Art conservation officer in the region of Wilno (i.e. protection of the ruins of Trakai Island Castle in Troki) and Nowogródek, as well as lecturing at the Stephen Báthory University in Wilno.
 From 1935 he was director of the National Museum in Warsaw.
 With the title of "Polish head of the museum under the German commissioner", he remained engaged at the National Museum.

 He was a high-ranking member of the Polish Underground State during the German occupation of Poland, tasked with preserving Polish cultural heritage.
 After the war in 1945, he resumed his post as the director of the National Museum in Warsaw.
-In 1982 he was dismissed as a director because of joining the "Solidarity" movement.
+In 1982 he was dismissed as a director because of joining Solidarity.
 He became an honorary director from 1990 until his death in 1991.

 In 1947 he became a professor at the University of Warsaw, in 1949 a member of Polish Academy of Learning, and in 1952, the Polish Academy of Sciences.

 He was a member of several governmental departments and commissions related to art conservation and was also a deputy to Polish Sejm (1965–1969).
-He was a UNESCO expert on Polish and international cultural heritage, highly active in the restoration of the Royal Castle, Warsaw and Old Town in Havana, Cuba.
+He was a UNESCO expert on Polish and international cultural heritage, highly active in the restoration of the Royal Castle, Warsaw and Old Havana, Cuba.

 Lorentz conducted an intensive correspondence with Lithuanian art conservation specialist Vladas Drėma.
 The letters were published in 1998.